Morocco Earthquake Response 💚

 What is the food like?

 To say you will eat well on this adventure is beyond an understatement.
 Norwegian cuisine in its traditional form is based largely on the raw ingredients readily from the mountains, wilderness and coast.
-Dinner and breakfast are served at your overnight spots, many of which embrace the farm-to-table movement so you'll enjoy seasonal specialties as part of every meal - you can expect fish from the North sea, foraged berries and mushrooms and tasty cheese produced locally.
+Dinner and breakfast are served at your overnight spots, many of which embrace the farm-to-table movement so you'll enjoy seasonal specialities as part of most meals – you can expect fish from the North Sea, foraged berries and mushrooms (seasonal) and tasty cheese produced locally.
 Example dishes include freshwater trout served with soft flatbread, sour cream and a raw beetroot salad or lamb cured in sea salt and served with seasonal herbs and vegetables.
 One alcoholic drink per person with dinner will be included but any extra will be at your own expense.

 While camping the food is plentiful and fresh; dinner and breakfast are prepared by your guide over a campfire, the menu will vary but you can expect things like rice and pasta with fresh vegetables, egg, bacon and sausages.
 There are picnic stops for lunch breaks and water, tea and coffee are also readily available as well as some beer and wine for the evenings.